chiyodad/cbeams.github.io/_drafts/epoch.md

 Teaching Jekyll to redirect
 ---------------------------
-The first thing we'll need is the ability to redirect from the shortened URL to the longer, destination URL.
+The first thing we'll need is the ability to redirect from the shortened URL to the longer destination URL.

 This site is statically generated using [Jekyll](http://jekyllrb.com).
 That means it doesn't have the benefit (or burden) of a database that can keep track of shortlink IDs for each page.
-Pages like [this one](tk) are just text files with a bit of metadata at the top.
+Pages like [this one](https://github.com/cbeams/chris.beams.io/blob/master/_posts/2014-07-16-epoch-shortlinks.md) are just text files with a bit of metadata at the top.
 It's pretty simple.
 Here's what one looks like:

 `2014-07-11-a-quick-example.md`